pocketworks/pocketworks-web-2017/pages/home.md

 ---

 <div class="col-md-10 col-md-offset-1">
-  <h2>Turn your mobile ideas into a successful product that engages audiences and drives business growth </h2>
+  <h2>Take your mobile ideas to market</h2>
   <p>
-  Whether you&rsquo;re an ambitious startup or established industry leader, your customers expect you to enhance their day to day lives by providing simple experiences using sophisticated technologies.
-We offer a series of services to get ideas from prototypes to production, and everything in-between.
+  Working with ambitious startups and established industry leaders, we help companies transform their ideas into successful digital products.
+Our services enable you take ideas from prototype to production, and everything in-between.
   </p>
   <p>
     <br/>
+    <a href="/apps-for-startups" class="btn btn-border">Services for Startups</a>&nbsp;
+    <a href="/enterprise-mobile-app-development" class="btn btn-border">Services for Industry Leaders</a>&nbsp;
-    <a href="/contact" class="btn btn-border">Start your project</a>
+    <a href="/iot" class="btn btn-border">Services for IoT Ventures</a>

   </p>
 </div>